 Public Affairs Reporting Scholarships

 Several scholarship programs are earmarked for graduate students in the Public Affairs Reporting program.
 The annual awards are based on academic achievement, financial need, and potential for a career in journalism.
-They are the:
+For more information, contact the Director of the Public Affairs Reporting program.

 • Mark D. Allan PAR Scholarship: